When You Kiss Me

 "When You Kiss Me" is a song recorded by Canadian singer Shania Twain.
 It was released as the seventh single from her fourth studio album Up!
-(2002) on November 10, 2003, exclusively to Europe and Australia, although its music video was later released to the US.
+(2002) on November 10, 2003, exclusively in Europe and Australia, although its music video was later released to the US.
 The song was written by Twain and her then-husband Robert John "Mutt" Lange.
 Twain described on several occasions that "When You Kiss Me" is her favorite ballad off Up!

-The song peaked at number 4 in Portugal, number 21 in the UK, and number 60 on the US country chart.
+The song peaked at number four in Portugal, number 21 in the UK, and number 60 on the US country chart.
 The music video was later released to Country Music Television.
 In the British Isles, "When You Kiss Me" was released as a double A-side with "Up!".
 Twain performed the song on the Up!
 Tour.

 Critical reception

 About.com compared the song to "You're Still the One", and complimented the "stupendous mandolin and steel guitar textures overlaid by a wonderful chorus lyric".